MoonPoet/xaprb-src/content/blog/types-and-purposes-of-core-values.md

 > **Core Values**
 >
-> We have lots of fun doing work we love—and these tenets drive everything we do.
+> We have lots of fun doing work we love---and these tenets drive everything we do.
 >
 > 1. **Craft**.
 We aim for excellence, and our love for what we do compels us to reach a higher standard.
 You can be proud of the work you do here.
 > 2. **Sustainable Flow**.
 The state of mind when time flies and energy is focused.
 We make time for it every day so we can create innovative solutions that people love.